- Fixation, Processing and Embedding

 Active Caspase-3 and cleaved Lamin A assays can be used to detect the number of cells in a given tissue sample that are undergoing programmed cell death.

-We have incorporated an automated immunostainer into our service to help meet the increasing demand for our services as well as to better standardize commonly used immunohistochemical stains.
-We have optimized automated protocols for several antibodies that we routinely run on the Biocare intelliPATH Immunostainer.
-A partial list of automated protocols includes:
+The core's automated immunostainer has helped meet the increasing demand for the core's services and helped standardize commonly used immunohistochemical stains.
+Optimized, automated protocols for several antibodies routinely run on the Biocare intelliPATH Immunostainer include:

 - Proliferation markers: 5-bromo-2'deoxyuridine (BrdU), Ki-67, PCNA